awsdocs/amazon-s3-developer-guide/doc_source/UsingTheMPDotNetAPI.md

 + **Amazon\.S3\.Transfer—**Provides the high\-level API to upload your data in parts\.

   It includes the `TransferUtility` class that enables you to specify a file, directory, or stream for uploading your data\.
-It also includes the `TransferUtilityUploadRequest` and `TransferUtilityUploadDirectoryRequest` classes to configure advanced settings such as the number of concurrent threads, part size, object metadata, the storage class \(STANDARD, REDUCED\_REDUNDANCY\) and object ACL\.
+It also includes the `TransferUtilityUploadRequest` and `TransferUtilityUploadDirectoryRequest` classes to configure advanced settings, such as the number of concurrent threads, part size, object metadata, the storage class \(STANDARD, REDUCED\_REDUNDANCY\), and object access control list \(ACL\)\.

 + **Amazon\.S3—**Provides the implementation for the low\-level APIs\.